Spiga

-In 1980, Mattel released Black Barbie, which is largely considered the first African-American Barbie, but there were two black Barbie dolls preceding it.
+In 1980, Mattel released Black Barbie, which is largely considered the first African-American Barbie -- except that there were two black Barbie dolls preceding it.

-In 1968, Mattel released Christie, which experts consider the first black Barbie.
+In 1968, Mattel released Christie, which self-proclaimed media "experts" consider the first black Barbie.
 Christie had coarser synthetic hair than Barbie, as well as facial features specific to African-Americans.
 Some historians credit this move as bold and empowering, as it was the height of the Civil Rights Movement.
 Christie was well-accepted, and continued to be popular up to the 1980 release of Black Barbie.

 Mattel also released the first Latino Barbie, Teresa, in 1980.